 This afternoon you are in for a treat.
 We will pass through four railway tunnels.
 It is a very scenic ride.
 Before Den Chai, we will pass the Kaeng Luang rapids.
 We continue to Lampang through beautiful scenery.
 The railway station of Lampang is one of the most beautiful of North Thailand.
-The train will only stop here briefly, and unfortunately, we can’t get off.
+The train will only stop here briefly; unfortunately, we can’t get off.
 The Lampang Railway Station features in our Classic Lampang Railway Journey.

 Then the train continues to the Khuntan Mountain Range.
 There are six protected areas in this mountain range.
 We pass through the lush forests of Doi Khuntan National Park, which is spectacular.
 The Khun Tan tunnel is, with a length of 1362m, the longest railway tunnel in Thailand.
 After the tunnel, we will descend to the valley and head for the famous White Bridge at Tha Chomphu.
 Before we arrive in Chiang Mai, the train stops at Lamphun.
-From there it is another half hour to Chiang Mai where we will disembark at the Railway Station.
-The expected arrival in Chiang Mai is 1930.
+From there, it is another half hour to Chiang Mai, where we will disembark at the Railway Station.
+The expected arrival time in Chiang Mai is 1930.
 Your guide will arrange a typical Chiang Mai red taxi to your hotel.